c3lingo/c3lingo-interpreter-unit/README.md

 #### Headphone Output Driver
 The headphone output needs a maximum output power of about 0.1 W and should put the mono signal on both stereo channels of the TRS jack.

-For the first draft, we're using one LM386 audio power amplifier --> way too much amplification!
+For the first draft, we're using one LM386 audio power amplifier even though it has a quite high minimal amplification of factor 20.

-TODO: Check, if driving the two speakers in parallel leads to any issues (besides cutting the speaker impedance in half).

 #### VU Meter
 Because the LM3916 LED bar graph driver is obsolete, we either have to re-create it's function with some comperators or have to use a microcontroller.

-TODO: Re-create the LM3916 with some LM339 or design/ program some small uC.

 ## Notes
-A dynamic microphone needs at least 60 dB gain in the pre-amp, because a typical signal is at about 1 - 100 uV (-118 to -78 dBu or -120 to -80 dBV).
+A dynamic microphone needs at least 50-60 dB gain in the pre-amp, because a typical signal is at about 1 - 100 uV (-118 to -78 dBu or -120 to -80 dBV).

 Line level in professional audio gear is at +4 dBu, which is 1.228 V (RMS).
 Because 0 dBu is defined as 1 mW at a load of 600 Ohm, which needs a voltage of 0.77 V.